-When we work in the office, bonding often happens organically.
+When we work in the office, social interactions often happens organically.
 From chatting over coffee in the kitchen to sharing a joke across desks, it’s easier to feel close to your colleagues when you’re physically near them.
 When the physical proximity is removed, you need to be more active in developing a strong team bond.
 You could go all in and plan virtual team building exercises, but there are also simpler ways.
 Scheduling in virtual team breaks is a great way to make sure you’re connecting on a personal level.
 These could be quick coffee breaks during the day, or a virtual after-work happy hour.
 Simply taking the time to ask about your colleagues’ weekends or evenings is also a nice way to build and maintain relationships.

 Provide professional development opportunities

 With businesses scrambling to manage the impact of COVID-19, professional development might be low down on many To do lists.
 But it shouldn’t be.
 There’s no better boost for morale when leading a remote team than showing employees that you care about their development as individuals.
 Professional development can take multiple different forms, but the aim is to develop new skills, stay up to date with current trends, and generally advance in your career.
 Nobody wants to feel like they’re stagnating at work.